kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

-In addition, in an extreme case where a ClusterNetworkPolicy `Deny` rule, ClusterNetworkPolicy `Allow` rule, NetworkPolicy rule and DefaultNetworkPolicy rule applies to an overlapping set of Pods, users will need to refer to the precedence model mentioned in the previous section to determine which rule would take effect.
-Consider the following scenario:
+In addition, in an extreme case where a ClusterNetworkPolicy `Deny` rule, ClusterNetworkPolicy `Allow` rule, NetworkPolicy rule and DefaultNetworkPolicy rule applies to an overlapping set of Pods, users will need to refer to the precedence model mentioned in the [previous section](precedence-model) to determine which rule would take effect.
+As shown in that section, figuring out how stacked policies affect traffic between workloads might not be very straightfoward.

-- Pods [a, b, c, d] exist in Namespace x.
-Another Pod `client` exist in Namespace y.
-Namespace z has no Pods.
-The following policy resources also exist in the cluster:
-- (1) A ClusterNetworkPolicy `Deny` rule selects [x/a] and denies all ingress traffic from Namespace y.
-- (2) A ClusterNetworkPolicy `Allow` rule selects [x/a, x/b] and allows all ingress traffic Namespace y.
-- (3) A NetworkPolicy rule isolates [x/b], only allows ingress traffic from Namespace z.
-- (4) A NetworkPolicy rule isolates [x/c], only allows ingress traffic from Namespace y.
-- (5) A DefaultNetworkPolicy rule isolates [x/c, x/d], only allows ingress traffic from Namespace z.

-Now suppose Pod y/client initiates traffic towards x/a, x/b, x/c and x/d.
-- y/client -> x/a is affected by rule (1) and (2).
-Since rule (1) has higher precedence, the request should be denied.
-- y/client -> x/b is affected by rule (2) and (3).
-Since rule (2) has higher precedence, the request should be allowed.
-- y/client -> x/c is affected by rule (4) and (5).
-Since rule (4) has higher precedence, the request should be allowed.
-- y/client -> x/d is affected by rule (5) only, The request should be denied.

-As shown above, figuring out how stacked policies affect traffic between workloads might not be very straightfoward.
 To mitigate this risk and improve UX, A tool which reversely looks up affecting policies for a given Pod and prints out relative precedence of those rules can be quite useful.
 (TODO: link to NP explainer/future work?)

 ### Future work